cncf/toc/reviews/sandbox/2022-wasmedge-annual.md

 * Community and community collaborations
     * Recruit and support proposal maintainers from more companies other than Second State.
     * More community collaborations with open source projects in Linux Foundation and Apache Foundation.
+    * Attending continuously the mentorship programs like Google Summmer of Code, Google Season of Docs, LF mentorship and Open Source of Summer to drive community contributions by students.

 ## How the CNCF can help to achieve the upcoming goals

-In the past two year, the WasmEdge project has received significant support from the CNCF.
-That includes LFX Mentorship opportunities, publication of tech articles on the CNCF blog, Project Pavilion and Office Hour opportunities at Kubecon, and legal support for the WasmEdge trademark in the US and China.
+In the past two years, the WasmEdge project has received significant support from the CNCF.
+That includes LFX Mentorship opportunities, publication of tech articles on the CNCF blog, Project Pavilion and Office Hour opportunities at KubeCon, and legal support for the WasmEdge trademark in the US and China.
 Going forward, we plan to work closely with the CNCF on the following additional areas.

 * Strategy to recruit and retain contributors.
 * Guidance and support for the project's technical documentation.